I pull out all the ornaments we've collected over the years. I hang up the stockings my Mom lovingly cross stitched for everyone in our family.

 1 cup flour

-1/2 warm water
+1/2 cup warm water

 We were able to make 10 salt dough candy canes with one batch of dough.

 To make our candy canes, we took a small chunk of white and a small chunk of red dough.
 The girls rolled each one out until they made equal-sized snakes.

 We pressed the ends together just a bit so they would stay together.
 Then, we took the twist and curled one side into a hook.
-We had our candy canes!

 As you can see, we had all shapes and sized of candy canes.
 Some average size, some short, and one really big one.

 It's hard to predict exactly how long they need to be in the oven, so check them after one hour.
-Continue to check until they are hard.
+Continue to check until your candy canes are hard.
 Ours took about 2 hours.
 The thickness of the candy canes, the amount you make, and your type of oven all factor into the amount of time it takes to harden.
 I always recommend to check them on a regular basis.